 Gail Hunter Pork Chops Recipe

 It’s the time of year when we all start craving home-cooked comfort food, isn’t it?
 If you’re looking for an easy, SUPER-yummy, gluten-free, dairy-free winter recipe, this is it.
 Seriously.
-We recently asked Gail and Sterling Hunter from Harvest Culinary Ministries if they’d be willing to share some of their tried-and-true recipes on the FAC blog, so here’s the first with more to come in the future.
-With minimal ingredients (and dishes!) you can easily be sitting down to mouth-watering, savoury pork chops and beautifully roasted winter veggies.
+We asked Gail and Sterling Hunter if they’d be willing to share some of their tried-and-true Harvest Ministries recipes on the FAC blog, so here are a few to try.
+With minimal ingredients (and dishes!), you can easily be sitting down to mouth-watering, savoury pork chops and beautifully roasted winter veggies.

 Lemon Garlic Pork Chops Sheet Pan Dinner